 Back to my friend’s story.
 The aspect that touched me the most was her fear of seeking help from friends and professionals.
 She worried that people would think that she was a bad mother.
 She feared that professionals would take her new-born away.
 It is understandable that a mother would naturally feel protective of her new baby.
 But, such a response from professionals would have been doubtful.
 There was no neglect and no signs of abuse.

 My friend chose to battle with her mental health problems on her own, and I was glad that in her case it was a success story.
 Yet, no one should have to struggle with mental health problems alone.
-Pregnant and new mums should have equal access to mental health without fear of criticism or of having their newborns taken away.
+Pregnant and new mums should have equal access to mental health without anxiety or fear of criticism or of having their newborns taken away.

 Prompt access to mental health services is not only beneficial for mothers, but it also ensures the healthy development of the child.

-Confidentiality in Clinical Psychology
+Confidentiality in Psychotherapy